data-fair/processing-sirene/README.md

 # data-fair/processing-sirene

+Load french Sirene database into a data-fair dataset.

 ## Release

 Processing plugins are fetched from the npm registry with a filter on keyword "data-fair-processings-plugin".
 So publishing a plugin is as simple as publishing the npm package: